i94 Extension after Passport Renewal is required to stay legally in the USA.

-CBP offices located at airport fix the i94 errors.
+CBP offices located at the airport fix the i94 errors.

-We have checked with CBP offices inside international airports at Dallas, Boston and San Francisco and they all have denied extending i94 based on new passport.
+We have checked with CBP offices inside international airports at Dallas, Boston, and San Francisco and they all have denied extending i94 based on the new passport.

 They informed us that they can only fix the i94 mistakes that happened during i94 issuance and not extend.

 H4 visa holders can get a new i94 by visiting any land border even after they have stayed in the US after their i94 expiry.

 In the real-world, USCIS does allow H4 dependents to stay beyond this time.

 Staying beyond i94 expiry on an H1B visa is a serious issue and is taken as a violation of US immigration law by USCIS.

 You should either file an H1B extension before i94 expiry or visit any land border to get a new i94 based on your i797.

 If H4 has already stayed in the US for more than 180 days after i94 expiry, then the best option is to leave the US and get an H4 visa stamp at any US embassy.

 The success rate of the H4 visa stamp is good as the overstay is due to passport expiry.
 Visa officers are lenient with dependent visas like H4.